-However, sometimes, you may need to modify the Registry to change specific system settings, and if you forget to create the backup, or during an installation of faulty update the Registry gets corrupted, you can still recover Windows 10 using the secret Registry backup.
+However, sometimes, you may need to modify the Registry to change specific system settings, and if you forget to create a backup, or during an installation of faulty update the Registry gets corrupted, you can still recover Windows 10 using the secret Registry backup.

 To manually restore the Registry on Windows 10, use these steps:

-Start your PC with the Advanced startup options.
+Start computer with the Advanced startup options.

 Click on Troubleshoot.

 Click on Advanced options.